tritantran04/Agentic-Medical-Service-Consultation-Chatbot/README.md

 ## Limitations

-- `openai/gpt-oss-120b` / `openai/gpt-oss-20b` on Groq occasionally fail with a `tool_use_failed` error (a known, currently unresolved Groq/gpt-oss compatibility issue, unrelated to this codebase).
+- `openai/gpt-oss-120b` / `openai/gpt-oss-20b` on Groq occasionally fail with a `tool_use_failed` error.
 Retrying the question usually resolves it.
-- `BAAI/bge-m3` requires a fair amount of RAM to load; on constrained machines this can fail with a memory allocation error.
+- `BAAI/bge-m3` requires a fair amount of RAM to load; on constrained machines this can fail with a memory allocation error
-- Retrieval is limited to a single tool call per turn (no multi-step ReAct-style loop).
-- No retry logic or observability/tracing around LLM and tool calls.
-- `SCORE_THRESHOLD` (0.35) has not been tuned against real usage data.
-- `MemorySaver` keeps conversation state in RAM only — not persisted across restarts.
-- The package catalog is a static file with no external sync mechanism.
-- Prototype for learning and research — not intended as a medical diagnostic system.

 ## Author

-Tran Tri Tan
+**Tran Tri Tan**